 Megan was raised on a military base outside of Washington, DC.
 She currently lives in Atwater Village with her husband, James Ponsoldt, who is a filmmaker; their son, John; their daughter, Alice; and their two cats.

-Kristen Johnson is Executive Director.
+Kristen Johnson is Chief Operations Officer.
 She received her BA in Political Science and Legal Studies from Northwestern University and her JD from the University of California, Los Angeles School of Law.
 While at Northwestern University, Kristen’s academic focus was alternative retribution and the juvenile justice system.
 Her studies culminated in a thesis examining the accessibility of the process of sealing and expungement of criminal records in Cook County, Illinois.

 Following her undergraduate studies, Kristen worked at a Chicago-based immigration law firm where she primarily managed employment-based immigration petitions and asylum applications.
 She then moved to Los Angeles with her husband Jay.
 At UCLA School of Law, she was a member of the mock trial competition team, participated in moot court, and was a staff member of Women’s Law Journal.